vitaly-t/pg-promise/API.md

 #### task.sequence(factory, [noTracking], [cb]) ⇒ <code>promise</code>
 **Kind**: instance method of <code>[Task](#module_pg-promise.Task)</code>
 **Summary**: Sequentially resolves dynamic promises returned by a promise factory.
-**Returns**: <code>promise</code> - Result of the sequence, depending on `noTracking`:- resolves with an array of resolved data, if `noTracking` = false;- resolves with an integer - total number of resolved requests, if `noTracking` = true;- rejects with the reason when the factory function throws an error or returns a rejected promise.
+**Returns**: <code>promise</code> - Result of the sequence, depending on `noTracking`:- resolves with an array of resolved data, if `noTracking = false`;- resolves with an integer - total number of resolved requests, if `noTracking = true`;- rejects with the reason when the factory function throws an error or returns a rejected promise.
 <table>
   <thead>
     <tr>